pythonarcade/arcade/doc/tutorials/edge_artifacts/index.rst

 with 128 pixels (to 64), so there would be no artifacts.

 The third image in Figure 2 is scaled up by a factor of two.
 The edge spans two pixels and we end up with a line artifact as well.
+(Scaling down by two usually works if the image is divisible by four.
+Scaling up typically doesn't.)

 .. figure:: p2.png
     :width: 90%